 If you want a chicken that is dual-purpose, you should turn your head away from the Cochin.
 She is not a good egg layer and you will only become disappointed in that aspect.
 However, if you are looking for a pretty pet chicken that you can easily get along with, then consider having a Cochin.

 If there are kids in your family, they will surely be delighted with having Cochins in your backyard coop.
 They can play with them and enjoy putting the chickens on their laps.

 Overall, the Cochin is an outstanding chicken breed, which is why it is considered to be one of the top 20 chicken breeds.
-You have been given the most important things that you need to know about Cochins – including how the breed originated, its appearance, temperament, size and color, and egg laying capabilities.
-The choice is up to you now to decide whether to get one for you coop or backyard.
+You have been given the most important things that you need to know about Cochins – including how the breed originated, its appearance, temperament, size and color, and egg-laying capabilities.
+The choice is up to you now to decide whether to get one for your coop or backyard.
 Whatever your decision may be, we wish you good luck in your chicken breeding journey!